isprojects/mstform/README.md

 });
 ```

 To implement hidden behavior, pass in an `isHidden` function.
-You can also
-determine whether a repeating form is disabled from add and remove using
-`isRepeatingFormDisabled`.
-It's up to you to use this information to render the
-add and remove buttons with the disabled status, however.

 To implement readOnly behavior, pass in an `isReadOnly` function.

 To implement required behavior, pass in an `isRequired` function.
 This does not
-only affect the `required` property on fieldAccessor, but also makes the field
+only affect the `required` property on the accessor, but also makes the form or
-require the field just as if you used the `required` flag in the field
+field require the form or field just as if you used the `required` flag in the
 definition.
-The `required` flag in the field definition always makes something
+The `required` flag in the definition always makes something
-required, no wonder what `isRequired` says.
+required, no matter what `isRequired` says.

 `isDisabled` returning `true` makes the `disabled` prop `true` in
 `accessor.inputProps`.
 If `isReadOnly` is true, the `readOnly` flag is added to
 `accessor.inputProps`; otherwise it's absent, but it's up to you to ensure your
 React input widgets support a `readOnly` prop (HTML input does).
 There is no
 such behavior for `hidden` or `required`; use `accessor.hidden` and
-``accessor.required` in your rendering code to determine whether a field wants
+``accessor.required` in your rendering code to determine whether a form or field
-to be hidden or required.
+wants to be hidden or required.

 ## Fieldref